learn-co-curriculum/rails-form_tag-readme/README.md

 This is a Cross-Site Request Forgery request, one site makes a request to another site via a form.
 Rails blocks this from happening by default by requiring that a unique authenticity token is submitted with each form.
 This authenticity token is stored in the session and can't be hijacked by hackers since it performs a match check when the form is submitted and will throw an error if the token isn't there or doesn't match.

-To fix this `ActionController::InvalidAuthenticityToken` error, we can integrate the `form_authenticity_token` helper into the form as a hidden field:
+To fix this `ActionController::InvalidAuthenticityToken` error we can integrate the `form_authenticity_token` helper into the form as a hidden field:

 ```ERB
 <h3>Post Form</h3>